[ad_1]

 Well this issue is of course from AMD’s own drivers, as Mario Limonciello, who is a Key Member of the Technical Staff at AMD, has also recommended users to disable hwrng for fTPM on affected Ryzen(and Athlon) systems as he says:

+AMD has issued an advisory indicating that having fTPM enabled in BIOS can cause "stuttering" in the OS.
+This issue has been fixed in newer versions of the fTPM firmware, but it's up to system designers to decide whether to distribute it.
 This issue has existed for a while, but is more prevalent starting with kernel 6.1 because commit b006c439d58db ("hwrng: core - start hwrng kthread also for untrusted sources") started to use the fTPM for hwrng by default.
 However, all uses of /dev/hwrng result in unacceptable stuttering.
+So, simply disable registration of the defective hwrng when detecting these faulty fTPM versions.

 Meanwhile, for those of you who don’t use AMD devices, you shouldn’t have this problem, and even this case only occurs on certain AMD devices.